-MSM has gained popularity among pet owners, many providing positive feedback regarding its benefits.
+MSM has gained popularity among pet owners, with many providing positive feedback regarding its benefits.
 Let’s explore how MSM can support your cat and what you need to know before introducing it into your cat’s daily routine.

 If you're looking for a natural alternative to MSM, CBD oil for cats has many of the same potential benefits to explore.